 Eventually he quit sales altogether.
 He bought a deli and successfully ran it and eventually sold it.
 In the early 1980s a friend urged John to take a sales position in his new business.
 Considering his past failure with sales John was at first very reluctant to take the position but with enough cash from the sale of the deli in reserve to fall back on he decided to take the risk.
 This time however, it would be different.

 He was determined to climb out of the “sales training box” and ignore absolutely everything he was taught by the industry by engaging in a living experiment.
 John would put his degree in philosophy to good use; taking what he learned; and applying it to his new sales efforts.
 Now, every new prospect would become its own case study.

 It didn’t take long until he discovered a patten of behavior and within 6 months he had a proven, successful selling model that he would use for decades earning himself a very comfortable living in what is generally considered the toughest sales gig on the planet: Retail, Door to Door, Cold-Call Sales.

 John retired from sales in early 2000.
 He wanted to create programs and train people with the method he discovered.
 He taught people in sales and executive coaches to use his approach.
 His focus is on giving readings and bringing his work directly to individuals, although he still offers sales training and coaching packages.

-John has two daughters who are both artists and lives in Carmel, California with his wife Kathleen who founded and operates a nursing care facility.
+John has two daughters who are both artists and lives in Sacramento, California with his wife Kathleen.